vasiapol/Kubernetes_Jenkins/Readme.md

 Jenkins scalability gives you lots of benefits:

--The ability to run many more build plans in parallel.
+- The ability to run many more build plans in parallel.

 * Automatically replacing corrupted Jenkins instances.